Effective Ways to resolve workplace conflicts

-For effective management of conflict, a prerequisite is to know what normally causes conflicts.
+For effective conflict management, a prerequisite is knowing what normally causes conflicts.
 The causes may be one or several of the following:

 This, by far, is the most common occurrence that gives rise to conflicts in the workplace.
 Today’s workplace comprises people from various strata of life – it is not homogenous.
-Having employees of different nationalities could further complicate the situation on account of local idiom and usage of the language employed in the workplace.
+Having employees of different nationalities could further complicate the situation because of local idioms and the usage of the language employed in the workplace.
 If it is a pure and simple misunderstanding between people, empathy from the one managing the conflict will save the day for all concerned.

 2. Poor communication

-This is quite often the reason due to a variety of circumstances in the lives of even well-meaning people.
+This is quite often the reason due to various circumstances in the lives of even well-meaning people.
 Here, once again, the language used in the workplace is the root cause of conflict.
-An innocuous expression written or spoken may give rise to conflict because of an inadequate or mistaken understanding of the phrase or expression.
-Managing conflict here is a tricky situation since all people in a workplace do not operate from standard depths of knowledge of the language used; foreign employees may present yet another aspect to this conflict.
+An innocuous expression, written or spoken, may give rise to conflict because of an inadequate or mistaken understanding of the phrase or expression.
+The managing conflict here is tricky since all people in a workplace do not operate from standard depths of knowledge of the language used; foreign employees may present yet another aspect to this conflict.

 3. An emotional outburst

 This is dangerous since it involves the inner depths of the affected person.
-Managing conflict in these circumstances is extremely challenging and calls for deep reserves of patience, perseverance, and persistence to untangle this situation.
-Deftness and diplomatic acumen will be challenged since this situation need not be entirely linear and may involve hurt egos, factual, or perceived.
+Managing conflict in these circumstances is extremely challenging and requires patience, perseverance, and persistence to untangle this situation.
+Deftness and diplomatic acumen will be challenged since this situation need not be linear and may involve hurt egos, factual or perceived.

 4. Lack of planning

-This may be a problem of the individual employee or, even sometimes a lacuna in the overall corporate planning at the workplace.
-If the perceived or actual lack of planning arises from the side of the corporate entity this would need to be studied thoroughly by the authorities concerned.
-Managing the conflict in this instance would call for a critical investigation into the merits and/or demerits before setting forth a workable process of conflict management.
+This may be a problem of the individual employee or, sometimes, a lacuna in the overall corporate planning at the workplace.
+If the perceived or actual lack of planning arises from the side of the corporate entity, this would need to be studied thoroughly by the authorities concerned.
+Managing the conflict, in this instance, would call for a critical investigation into the merits and/or demerits before setting forth a workable conflict management process.

 5. Frustration, stress, or burnout

 This is a fairly rampant occurrence in the hurly-burly of life today.
-No area in life, these days, including the workplace is exempt from being assaulted by stress, frustration, or burnout.
+No area in life these days, including the workplace, is exempt from being assaulted by stress, frustration, or burnout.
 Unreasonable and seemingly impossible demands relating to current lifestyles may need to be reviewed with understanding and empathy.
 Workplace deadlines perceived as impossible by employees make conflict management an arduous task.
-Deadlines at the workplace are, normally, set by management taking into account the prevailing business environment and desired profitability norms.
-An incisive analysis of the deadlines would need to be done, to the extent possible, to effectively manage the conflict.
+Deadlines at the workplace are normally set by management, taking into account the prevailing business environment and desired profitability norms.
+To manage the conflict effectively, an incisive analysis of the deadlines would need to be done to the extent possible.

 A Panacea for Managing Conflict